 Our students have been resilient in continuing their educational goals.
 Current students who began their program on-campus transitioned into a fully online learning experience in March 2020 due to COVID-19.
 Our staff and faculty are devoted to equipping students with the resources and support they need to continue to learn, whether on-campus or online.
 Through regular updates from instructors to virtual meetings with the Center for Student Success to encouragement from their peers, students have persevered with academic success.

-PGS anticipates students will be able to return to on-campus classroom learning in August 2020.
-This timeline is dependent on the Michigan governor’s orders and the Michigan Department of Health and Human Services guidelines.
+PGS classes have returned to on-campus classroom learning.
 The classroom set-up will feature both a virtual live stream and in-person component to meet the preferences and needs of students.
 These options allow for students to continue learning amid exposure or illness, concerns about public settings and if the number of students in the classroom exceeds the allowed capacity.

 The Facilities and Physical Plant Department at Cornerstone University places the overall health and safety of the campus community as a top priority.